 Alexander Graham Bell Honor Society (AGB)

-The object of the Alexander Graham Bell (AGB) Honor Society is to promote and recognize academic excellence at Curry College.
+The objective of the Alexander Graham Bell (AGB) Honor Society is to promote and recognize academic excellence at Curry College.
 The Society is named for the famous inventor, Alexander Graham Bell, who was an early chancellor at Curry College.
 It was founded in 1971 to recognize and promote academic excellence through a variety of activities at Curry.
 Members serve as a resource for the Academic Deans and the faculty, and recommend ways the academic environment of the College can be enriched.

-In the fall of 2013, 26 new members were welcomed into the Alexander Graham Bell Honor Society.
-The Society recognized the following the list of inductees for 2013-2014:
+In the spring semester of 2015, 29 new members were welcomed into the Alexander Graham Bell Honor Society.
+The Society recognized the following the list of inductees for 2014-2015:

 The Alexander Graham Bell Honor Society is one of Curry's most distinguished organizations.
 Membership in the Society is limited to 10% of the senior class and 5% of the junior class, and all members must have achieved at least a 3.5 grade point average and the required number of graded credits.
 For Continuing Education students, membership is limited to members of the graduating class who have achieved a minimum 3.5 grade point average and completed a minimum of 45 classroom credits at Curry College.